The Company: Truvision Health

 The company was founded in 2014 and specialises in health and wellness products distributed through the mlm business model.
-They claim to be ‘leading change’ in the industry with incredible products and an awesome business opportunity so let’s first look at the products to see how they stack up.
+They claim to be 'leading change' in the industry with incredible products and an awesome business opportunity so let's first look at the products to see how they stack up.
 The website notes Travis Martin, Derek Bailey and Shawn Gibson as the founding partners but I am not sure if they are the original founders according to some research I did.
 Whatever.

 If I had a dollar every time an mlm company claimed to have the 'secret key' to a persons ultimate health and wellbeing I'd be doing extremely well!
 After seeing so many claim this I stick to looking at the facts about their health claims based on credible third party resources.